 (…existing texts…)

-The IEEE 802.11 MAC shall issue an MLME-PN-WARNING.indication primitive when the packet number assignment for a particular PTKSA, IGTKSA, GTKSA, BIGTKSA or TPKSA(#205) reaches or exceeds the threshold that is defined in dot11PNWarningThresholdLow and dot11PNWarningThresholdHigh for the first
+The IEEE 802.11 MAC shall issue an MLME-PN-WARNING.indication primitive when the packet number assignment for a particular PTKSA, IGTKSA, GTKSA, BIGTKSA, CIGTKSA or TPKSA(#205) reaches or exceeds the threshold that is defined in dot11PNWarningThresholdLow and dot11PNWarningThresholdHigh for the first

 time.
-The indication shall be issued only once for a given PTKSA, IGTKSA, GTKSA, BIGTKSA or
+The indication shall be issued only once for a given PTKSA, IGTKSA, GTKSA, BIGTKSA, CIGTKSA or

 TPKSA(#205).
-The SME may use the indication as a trigger to establish a new PTKSA, IGTKSA, GTKSA, BIGTKSA or TPKSA(#205) before the Packet Number space is exhausted.
+The SME may use the indication as a trigger to establish a new PTKSA, IGTKSA, GTKSA, BIGTKSA, CIGTKSA or TPKSA(#205) before the Packet Number space is exhausted.

 (…existing texts…)

-(#1382)An Authenticator may initiate a group key handshake for the purpose of GTK rekeying (with a GTKSA), IGTK keying (with an IGTKSA), BIGTK rekeying (with a BIGTKSA) or WIGTK rekeying (with a WIGTKSA).
+(#1382)An Authenticator may initiate a group key handshake for the purpose of GTK rekeying (with a GTKSA), IGTK keying (with an IGTKSA), BIGTK rekeying (with a BIGTKSA), WIGTK rekeying (with a WIGTKSA), or CIGTK rekeying (with a CIGTKSA).

 TGmf editor: Add new clause at the end of 12.6 as follows: